Skip to content

 Strap Safety

 No matter which type of strap you’re using, there are standard safety protocols.
-Because straps can snap, or break, and launch through the air at a high rate of speed, it’s a good idea to keep any bystanders at least the distance of the length of the strap away from the application.
+Because straps can snap or break, and launch through the air at a high rate of speed, it’s a good idea to keep any bystanders at least the length of the strap away from the application.

 Choosing the right size strap is also very important.
 US Cargo Control straps come in widths from 2” to 12” with break strengths from 20,000 lbs. to 400,000+ lbs.
 Customized straps are also available since we manufacture them in-house.